Home>Forms & Tools>

 Use this form to keep a record of an employee’s attendance throughout his or her employment.

-An employee or former employee should sign this form to authorize an employer or former employer to release various information regarding his or her employment.
+An employee or former employee should sign this form to authorize an employer or former employer to release various information regarding his or her employment to potential employers.

 Review this chart to determine your responsibilities under family/medical and pregnancy leave laws.